dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_reformulating.rst

 where :math:`\vc{a}` is the vector collecting all binary slack variables.

-:std:doc:`dimod <oceandocs:docs_dimod/sdk_index>` can automate such reduction
+The :ref:`dimod <index_dimod>` package can automate such reduction for you.
-for you.
 For example, the :meth:`~dimod.binary.BinaryQuadraticModel.add_linear_inequality_constraint` method below adds a constraint, :math:`1 \le \sum_{i=0}^{1} x_i \le 2`, that at least one of its two binary variables :math:`x_0, x_1` take value one in the